sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

 If you start the development server again, you will see the Comment model in the admin and you can add comments to the blog entries.
-However, the point of a blog is to let other users and not only the admin entry comments.
+However, the point of a blog is to let other users and not only the admin post comments.

 Displaying comments on the website